sigsep/open-unmix-pytorch/README_train.md

-This dataset is the most basic of all datasets provided here, due to the least amount of preprocessing, it is also the fastest option, however, it lacks any kind of source augmentations or custum mixing.
+This dataset is the most basic of all datasets provided here, due to the least amount of preprocessing, it is also the fastest option, however, it lacks any kind of source augmentations or custom mixing.

 Typical use cases: